Columbia Icefield (Athabasca Glacier) Experience • Our Tips For Visiting

 Athabasca Glacier sits at the base of several notable Canadian Rocky peaks, such as Mount Athabasca, Andromeda, and Snow Dome.
 These peaks sit along the continental divide, and most notable is Snow Dome, where water from its peak flows to the Pacific, Atlantic, or Arctic Ocean.

-At its terminus, the glacier sits about 1500 meters from the famed Icefields Parkway, and a convenient parking lot makes it an easy walk.
+At its terminus, the glacier sits about 1500 meters from the famed Icefields Parkway, and a convenient parking lot makes it an easy walk to reach.
 The proximity and the nearby Columbia Icefield Discovery Center make it possibly the most easily accessible glacier in the world.
-You can reach the glacier in your car in 10-20 minutes.
+You can reach the glacier from your car in about 20-30 minutes.

 Where is the Columbia Icefield Glacier Discovery Centre?